 About

-Equity Office is a research-led architectural practice creating projects that shape our built and socio-spatial environments.
+Equity Office is an award winning research-led architectural practice creating projects that shape our built and socio-spatial environments.
 EO’s portfolio includes culturally, socially, economically and environmentally responsive works, including community engagement strategies, architecture, exhibitions and events.
 Our projects are always supported by action research, education, public discourse and writing, to ensure high social impact.
 Always at the heart of our projects is advocacy for positive social change and equity, achieved through diverse, often “bottom-up” methods.

 Our work is cross-disciplinary, involving a finely curated mix of traditional and non-traditional collaborators, depending on the right fit for the project.